Are Water Filters and Water Purifiers the Same?

 The semantics don’t matter.
 For the sake of discussion, we’re going to call it a water filtration system.
 What really matters, however, is the service it provides to your family.

 Your water filtration system needs to remove as much of the bad stuff as possible and leave behind most, if not all, of the good stuff.

 The unique design of an Everpure H300, our most popular residential water filtration system, addresses almost every common water impurity issue reported across North America.

 - Algae and mold

 - All particles ½ micron and larger in size

 It doesn’t filter out chromium-6 (the Erin Brockovich chemical).
 If you live in an area at risk for chromium-6 contamination, you need a reverse osmosis system like the ROM II or ROM III.

 Water purifier or water filter; it doesn’t matter.
 What matters is the impact a product has on your drinking water.

-We call the H300 a water filtration system, but the words don’t really matter.
+We call our new H300-NXT a water filtration system, but the words don’t really matter.
 It protects your family from more contaminants than any other option (including bottled water).